emilybache/RefactoringGolf/README.md

 You should count your score as follows:

 - 1 point for every change made to the code using a shortcut or automated IDE feature (e.g., automated refactoring, code template, or Find/Replace).
 - 2 points for every manual edit.
-Note that a single “edit” could cover multiple lines of code.
+Note that a single “edit” could cover multiple lines of code, but will be in one file.
 - Double points for every change made while the code is failing the tests from the previous change.
 - Zero points for code formatting (e.g., deleting whitespace or optimizing imports).
-- Allow yourselves a maximum of two attempts at each round to determine your best score.
+- Allow yourselves two attempts at each round to determine your best score.

 Credits